sovrynn/ecdo/5-TOOLS-DATA-DEV/scripts/rotational-path-2d/README.md

 Once you have the dependencies installed, just run the script using python using your command line (`python3 gen.py`).
 You'll need to setup the input values file though.

-The script reads 5 input values from `input.txt`, each on its own line, in the following order:
+The script reads several input values from `input.txt`, each on its own line, in the following order:
 - latitude of point
 - longitude of point
-- latitude radius of visualized region, centered around input point (Default 20, maximum 160)
+- latitude radius of visualized region, in degrees, centered around input point (Default 20, maximum 160)
-- longitude radius of visualized region, centered around input point (Default 20, maximum 360)
+- longitude radius of visualized region, in degrees, centered around input point (Default 20, maximum 360)
 - Number of pairs of extra lines to draw (Default 3)
 - Distance between drawn rotation lines in km, whole numbers only (Default 200)
 - Thickness of lines, decimals accepted (Default 4)
 - Whether or not to display a marker on the center point (Options "y"/"n", default "y")
 - Marker size (Default 10)

+All the values are optional, but can only be read in order.
+If you want to use default values, just omit them from the input file.
+Note that the script will stop reading the values properly after the first omitted value.

 I've included a template input file `input-TEMPLATE.txt`.
 You'll need to rename it to use it, as well as remove the comments I added (everything after and including the `#`).

-All the values are optional, but can only be read in order.
-After the first omitted value, none of the values will be read (properly).

 ## Post-run